-Ms. Rowley is a highly decorated soprano from many international competitions, including her most recent second prize win in the Licia Albanese Puccini Foundation Competition.
-She was one of the top prize winners of the 2011 Opera Index Vocal Competition, receiving the William H. Wells Founders Award, a winner of the 2011 William Mattheus Sullivan Musical Foundation awards, a first prize winner of the 2011 Gerda Lissner Foundation International Vocal Competition, a grant winner of the 2011 Licia Albanese-Puccini Foundation Competition, and the winner of the 2010 Metropolitan Opera National Council Auditions for the Michigan District.
-Ms. Rowley was also awarded an Anna Sosenko Assist Trust Grant for her international work with the Teatro Comunale di Bologna in 2009.
+Ms. Rowley is a highly-decorated soprano and has been recognized by many international competitions.
+She was awarded the 2012 Richard Tucker Career Grant, was one of the top prize winners in the 2013 Licia Albanese Puccini Foundation Competition and the 2011 Opera Index Vocal Competition, a winner of the 2011 William Mattheus Sullivan Musical Foundation awards, a first prize winner of the 2011 Gerda Lissner Foundation International Vocal Competition, a grant winner of the 2011 Licia Albanese-Puccini Foundation Competition, and the winner of the 2010 Metropolitan Opera National Council Auditions for the Michigan District.

-Ms. Rowley made her professional debut in 2003 at age 23, in Die Zauberflöte with the Cleveland Opera, conducted by Anton Coppola.
-As a young artist, she was a member of the Scuola dell’Opera Italiana at the Teatro Comunale di Bologna in 2009, where she made her main stage debut as Magda in La Rondine.
-Ms. Rowley was a Gerdine Young Artist Apprentice at the Opera Theatre of St. Louis in 2007, as well as a summer each with the Caramoor Music Festival, Brevard Music Center, and Portland Opera's POPI.
-Ms. Rowley also spent a summer in Buenos Aires, Argentina at the Instituto Superior del Arte of the Teatro Colón, where she was the first Ambassador of the Arts for the Ohio Arts Council, initiating an exchange program between the Instituto and American conservatories of music.
+Ms. Rowley made her professional début in Cleveland Opera’s Die Zauberflöte, conducted by Anton Coppola.
+As a young artist, she worked with the Scuola dell’Opera Italiana at the Teatro Comunale di Bologna where she made her main stage début as Magda in La rondine, The Opera Theatre of St. Louis, the Caramoor Music Festival, Brevard Music Center, the Instituto Superior del Arte of the Teatro Colón, and regionally at Michigan Opera Theatre.

-Ms. Rowley holds a Master's Degree with honors from Indiana University School of Music and a Bachelor's Degree with Magna Cum Laude honors from the Baldwin Wallace College Conservatory of Music.
-She also holds a Certificate of Performance Achievement from the Instituto Superior del Arte of the Teatro Colón, and was a Max Kade Scholar at the Middlebury College German for Singers Program.
+Ms. Rowley holds a Master of Music degree from the Indiana University’s Jacobs School of Music and a Bachelor of Music degree from the Baldwin Wallace College Conservatory of Music.
+She holds a Certificate of Performance Achievement from the Instituto Superior del Arte of the Teatro Colón, and was a Max Kade Scholar at Middlebury College’s German for Singers Program.